 They have no antipyretics effect if the body temperature is normal.

--the absorption of iron from G.I.T is maximum if the individual has an iron deficiency anaemia.
+-the absorption of iron from G.I.T is maximum if the individual has an iron deficiency anemia.

 CALCULATIONS OF DOSES